 - If an internal winner wishes to appoint another faculty member as PI before the application is submitted to the sponsor, the internal winner must request approval by sending an explanation to email@example.com.
 Changes in PI must be approved by RIO.

 - For projects involving cost-share, it is incumbent upon the selected faculty to secure appropriate financial commitments.
 Cost-share commitments should be identified and described in the internal campus competition application.
 In cases that RIO is able to contribute matching funds, RIO’s contributions are typically limited to funds for equipment and/or facilities for equipment.
-Typical matches total $50,000, with $25,000 from RIO and the remaining $25,000 from units or colleges.
+All requests should follow RIO’s process for required or voluntary cost-share or matching.

 - RIO expects applicants to send a copy of the submitted proposal to firstname.lastname@example.org and to keep RIO informed of the proposal status and whether or not the proposal was funded.